 Wage and Hour Attorneys

-If you believe your employer has violated California wage and hour laws, Shimoda Law Corp. can help.
+If you believe your employer has violated California wage and hour laws, Shimoda & Rodriguez Law, PC can help.
 Shimoda has experienced attorneys who understand California wage and hour laws.
 Employees have a right to compensation if their employers violate state wage and hour laws, also known as wage theft.

 What is Wage Theft?